Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMOpenUrlAction.md

 ## PARAMETERS

 ### -Title
-The title text to display on the action button.
+The text to display on the action button.

 ```yaml
 Type: String